AdobeDocs/journey-optimizer-learn.en/help/challenges/introduction-and-pre-requisites.md

 ![AJO Challenges Banner](./assets/ajo-banner-challenges.png)

 Challenges provide a scenario and the requirements needed to practice what you learned.
 Challenges help you evaluate your skill level and identify knowledge gaps.
+Each challenge in this section addresses a unique use case.

+The target audience (persona), as well as the required skills are listed at the beginning of each challenge

 To develop the knowledge and skills needed for the following challenges, complete the [Getting started with Journey Optimizer for Journey Managers and Administrators](https://experienceleague.adobe.com/?recommended=JourneyOptimizer-U-1-2021.1) course.